By Moshe Botnick, Milvado Realty · June 1, 2026 · 8 min read

 The valley is big, and each area has its own feel.
 A few starting points:

-- Centennial Hills & North Las Vegas — newer homes and strong value in the north.
+- Centennial Hills & North Las Vegas — newer homes and strong value in the north, including Skye Canyon and Aliante.

-- Spring Valley — central and convenient, close to everything.
+- Spring Valley — central and convenient, close to the Strip, Chinatown, and major employers.

 Buying from out of state